Cordobo/rollup-plugin-replace-html-vars/README.md

-# rollup-plugin-replace-html-vars
+# Replace variables in HTML with rollup

-A rollup.js plugin to replace variables in html, based on replace-in-file
+A rollup.js plugin to replace variables in html files during the build process, based on replace-in-file.
+Make a single replacement or multiple replacements at once.

 ## Installation